Can Deep Neural Networks Predict Data Correlations from Column Names?: Introduction

 \section{Introduction}

 Consider a table named ``cars'' with columns named ``maker'' and ``model''.
-Most people would assume, based on column names alone, that maker and model columns are correlated (i.e., knowing the maker will restrict options for the model).
-This assumption is based on commonsense knowledge and on the assumption that column names accurately describe column content.
-In most cases, the assumption would be correct.
-In this paper, we study the question of whether automated tuning tools could apply a similar kind of reasoning.
-To do so, we exploit recent innovations in the domain of natural language analysis (NLP): pre-trained language models~\cite{Devlin2019}.
+Most people would assume, based on column names and commonsense knowledge, that maker and model columns are correlated (i.e., knowing the maker will restrict options for the model).
+Such reasoning is possible if column names are meaningful.
+Assigning meaningful column names is good practice, but of course there are rare exceptions which we are not concerned with here.
+In this paper, we study the question of whether automated tuning tools could apply a similar kind of reasoning, exploiting recent innovations in the domain of natural language analysis (NLP): pre-trained language models~\cite{Devlin2019}.

+This research question is motivated by my recent work~\cite{Trummer2021nlp, TrummerProfiling}, suggesting to use NLP on database schema elements to inform database tuning, in particular, to help prioritizing data profiling operations.
+The underlying hypothesis behind those suggestions, namely, whether language models are able to infer relevant information with sufficiently high reliability, has not been investigated in detail.
+This paper closes that gap, focusing on extracting information about data correlations.

 Detecting correlations in data has been a topic of significant interest in the database research community~\cite{Brown2003, Ilyas2004}.
 Knowing data correlation is useful in many scenarios.
 For instance, query optimizers~\cite{Selinger1979} (as well as other tuning tools) often depend on accurate predictions of intermediate result sizes.
 Classical prediction models assume uncorrelated data, thereby being misled in practice~\cite{Gubichev2015}.
 As pointed out in prior work~\cite{Ilyas2004}, knowing about correlations can help to correct cardinality estimates.
 Alternatively, knowing about possible data correlations can help to prune options with correlation-related uncertainty from the search space (e.g., the optimizer can favor join orders where intermediate result sizes do not depend on columns that are likely correlated).